azuline/blossom/frontend/foundation/std/README.md

-# lib
+# std

-The `lib` package contains functions that essentially consist an extended standard library.
-Since JS' standard library is quite poor, we augment it with functions of our choice.
+The `std` package extends the standard library with functions that operate on primitive data structures and/or provide basic functionality.

 The functions are: